valeriansaliou/node-bloom-control/README.md

 // Purge cache for a given bucket (all authenticated users) bloomControl.purgeBucket(`cache_bucket_id`, function(error) {
-  // Handle purge acknowledgement from Bloom
+  // Handle purge errors here
 });

 // Purge cache for a multiple buckets at once (all authenticated users)